College for Women | School of Humanities, Arts, and Sciences

-Public policy majors may gain practical experience through an independent or collaborative research project or an internship.
+A major in public policy at St. Kate's may gain practical experience through an independent or collaborative research project or an internship.
 Collaborative research allows students to work with faculty and apply their skills to real policy problems.
 St. Kate’s public policy students have worked on real-world projects, such as racial profiling in Minneapolis and hiring and retaining teachers with Minneapolis Public Schools.

-With your St. Kate's public policy degree, you will be well-prepared for a career in:
+With a degree in public policy from St. Kate's, you will be well-prepared for a career in:

 - social justice organizations